oblador/react-native-vector-icons/FONTAWESOME6.md

 # FontAwesome 6

-FontAwesome 6 is split into three different font files which makes it somewhat harder to use in some cases.
+FontAwesome 6 is split into multiple font files which makes it somewhat harder to use in some cases.
 The implemented solution should be fairly straightforward to use after it has been setup.
 Android and iOS handles fonts differently which is why it could be